 Compact fluorescent grow lights come with ballasts integrated into their circuitry, so if you use these lamps, you don’t need to purchase an external ballast.
 LEDs used for growing do not require ballasts.

-Below we have gathered some vital information and chosen a few of our top recommendations for the best grow light ballasts you can count on for your indoor growing setup.
+Below I gathered some vital information and chosen a few of my top recommendations for the best grow light ballasts you can count on for your indoor growing setup.

 A Reliable 1000 watt ballast

-If you’re looking for a durable and reliable electronic ballast, then the Hydrofarm Phantom is an excellent choice.
+If you’re looking for a durable and reliable electronic ballast, then the Vivosun model is an excellent choice.
+One important factor is that it’s a more affordable price than many others models.

-The Hydrofarm ballast includes a 5-year warranty on the device.
+.
 When you feel it, you can tell why they cover the machine for so long.
 It feels indestructible with a sturdy casing.
-Because the Phantom ballast cools itself without a fan, there are no moving parts to break.
+Because the Vivosun ballast cools itself without a fan, there are no moving parts to break.
 You may think that would make it run hot, but it stays cool.

 Here is a true digital ballast.
 The Phantom II from Phantom has a high precision microprocessor to help you keep your set up running smoothly.
 With it’s Smart Alert Technology that utilizes multiple status codes it really is a “smart” digital ballast.
 This device is ultra quiet, so you won’t have any problems with noise if you have your grow room inside the house.
 The Phantom II is one of the most energy-efficient ballasts on the market.